The Other Slavia Prague Team

 How to get here?

-A taxi to here will work out to about CZK400.
+A taxi or Uber to here will work out to about CZK400.
 You can do it with a combination of Metro and Tram but my advice is to catch the Number 22 Tram from the centre of town (tram stops at Narodni, IP Pavlova and Namesti Miru all have the No.22) in the direction of “Nadrazi Hostivar”.
 Get off at the “Slavia” stop where you’ll see the big supermarket on one side of the road and the Slavia Prague stadium on the other side.
-You’ll just need a CZK24 ticket as it’s less than a 30 minute one-way trip.
+You’ll just need a CZK30 ticket as it’s less than a 30 minute one-way trip.

 Entering the stadium